AurorePeigne/STM32_in_the_sky/Sensors_L476RG/Readme.txt

 SENSORS_V5 contains magnetic field, acceleration, and the header file.
 SENSORS_V6 contains the data storing in SD card.
 SENSORS_V7 contains sensors gaz and battery value(with pb of ADC) temperature, humidity, pressure and send all data all 5sec.
+SENSORS_V8 contains 1 ADC using 2 channels (PA6 for battery value and PA4 for gaz sensor value)